tomascupr/emdash/README.md

   alt="Emdash" width="900">
   </p>

-emdash is a UI layer for running multiple Codex CLI agents in parallel, each isolated in its own Git worktree — so you can fan out tasks, keep changes compartmentalized, and manage everything from a single UI.
+emdash is a UI layer for running multiple coding agents in parallel — currently supporting OpenAI Codex CLI and Claude Code CLI.
+Each agent runs in its own Git worktree so you can fan out tasks, keep changes compartmentalized, and manage everything from a single UI.

 <p align="center">
     <img src="./docs/media/emdash-screenshot.png" alt="Emdash app screenshot" width="100%">